Microscopy of cavity-induced density-wave ordering in ultracold gases

 We demonstrate high-resolution {\it in-situ} imaging of density-wave ordering induced by cavity-mediated interactions in a unitary Fermi gas.
 We observe long-range spatial correlations throughout the formation of density waves, both for adiabatic preparation and following a quench, with a pattern controlled by the cavity mode structure.
 Our single-shot microscopic images together with the real-time readout of the cavity photons provide access to atom-photon correlations.
 We use this capability to investigate order fluctuations as a function of time following a quench and to directly confirm the correspondence between optical and atomic observables.
 Our system opens rich perspectives, from local patterning to correlation measurements in long-range interacting quantum gases.

 {\it Introduction---}Cavity quantum electrodynamics is one of the most powerful platforms for quantum simulation.
 Photon exchanges between atoms within the cavity mode produce a tunable long-range interaction which can reach large strength, overcoming other energy scales such as the one given by temperature \cite{Black:2003aa}, kinetic energy \cite{Baumann:2010aa,Klinder:2015aa}, potential energy \cite{ho:2025aa}, atom-atom repulsion \cite{Klinder:2015ab,Landig:2016aa} or Fermi pressure \cite{zhang:2021tr,helson:2023aa} to yield a superradiant phase.
 Unique to this platform, photons leaking from the cavity provide real-time, weakly destructive information about the dynamics of the ordering process, allowing for detailed investigations of order formation and dynamics \cite{leonard:2017wx,Dogra:2019aa,dreon:2022aa,wu:2023aa,zwettler:2025ab}.
 Superradiance is accompanied by spatial ordering of the atoms, which can be detected as Bragg peaks using standard time-of-flight images \cite{Baumann:2010aa}.
-However, both the photons leaking from the cavity and the Bragg peaks represent global observables, incapable of directly revealing order in-situ: the photon signal carries information integrated over the entire mode volume, and time of flight similarly extracts the cloud-averaged phase coherence between neighboring sites \cite{gerbier:2005aa}.
-Moreover, the latter fails for Fermi gases close to unitarity and in the strongly correlated regime of atomic Mott insulators.
+However, both the photons leaking from the cavity and the Bragg peaks represent global observables, incapable of directly revealing order in-situ: the photon signal carries information integrated over the entire mode volume, and time of flight similarly extracts the cloud-averaged phase coherence between neighboring sites \cite{gerbier:2005aa} without direct access to density correlations.
+Moreover, time-of-flight does not reveal spatial order in incoherent systems such as Mott insulators or thermal gases, and it has strong limitations for Fermi gases close to unitarity due to interactions during the cloud expansion.
 For these reasons, local imaging and addressing capabilities have been developed for cold atom experiments in optical lattices \cite{Gericke:2008aa,Gemelke:2009aa,Bakr:2009aa,Sherson:2010aa} with transformative impact, from the detection of non-local orders \cite{Endres:2011aa,hilker:2017ab} to the engineering of complex potential landscapes \cite{Preiss:2015ab}.
 These breakthroughs call for the development of similar techniques for high-resolution observation and addressing at the scale of the self-ordering patterns in cavity-quantum electrodynamics experiments.